garrandall/popular-music-data/tracks/diamond-girl-ryan-leslie.md

   start_date: '2008-04-12'
 ---
 Yeah!
 They tried to put me in the box!
 It's impossible!
-R. Les!!!
+R. Les!
 (Oh Yeah!)
-And this time it's all or nothin (I said it's real!!!
-Ohhhhhh!!!
+And this time it's all or nothin (I said it's real!
+Ohhhhhh!
 Yeah!)
 Listen!